ZoomInfo

 • Customer: Closed deal

-Inbound Lead Generation Strategies and Tactics
+Inbound Lead Generation Strategies That Work

 Building a predictable inbound engine requires the right mix of channels and tactics.
 Here's what actually moves the needle.

-Content Marketing Essentials
+Content Marketing and SEO

 Content marketing is the foundation of inbound lead generation.
 It's how you get found, build trust, and demonstrate expertise.
+But content without SEO doesn't get found, and SEO without content has nothing to rank.

 Effective content types for B2B inbound include: